 3. When you exercise: Your testosterone levels vary throughout the day.
 Levels are typically highest in the morning and lowest in the afternoon.
 Research has found that strength-training workouts may have a more significant effect on testosterone in the evening.
 As a result, the brief boost from your exercise session might be even higher if you schedule it after work instead of early in the morning, Isaacs says.
 But never forget an old bodybuilding axiom: anytime is better than no time.

 4. Your current fitness level: Not in great shape?
-If you make the commitment and get moving, you may get a bigger, though still brief, boost in testosterone than a man who's already in good shape.
+If you make the commitment and get moving, you may get a more significant, though still brief, boost in testosterone than a man who's already in good shape.
 However, after a few short weeks, your body will adapt to the added stress you are placing on it.
 The result?
 A lower hormone response from the same workout, Schroeder says.

 The Good News: All Types of Exercise Count

 Endurance training and resistance training (such as weightlifting, working out with bands, and performing body-weight calisthenics like push-ups and pull-ups) both boost testosterone levels, Schroeder says.
 Lifting weights or doing other strength-training workouts has a more significant effect on your testosterone, Schroeder says.

 He says the following strategies will give you an even more significant boost in testosterone from your strength training workouts, which is backed up by research...